WPChill/rsvp/readme.txt

 == Frequently Asked Questions ==

-= Why can't this plugin do X? =

-Good question, maybe I didn't think about having this feature or didn't feel anyone would use it.
-Contact me at mike AT mde DASH dev.com and
-I will see if I can get it added for you.

 = Can I style the plugin? =

 Yes.
 Below are the styles for the plugin: